++dejs:format

 True unit

-function is a wet gate that takes wit
+The +mu function is a wet gate that takes wit and produces a gate which takes jon.

 Accepts

-is a fist
+wit is a fist.

-The wet gate takes wit=fist
+The wet gate takes wit=fist.

-is the sample of the gate produced by the wet gate.
+jon is json of the kind wit handles. jon is the sample of the gate produced by the wet gate.

 Produces

-is the type produced by the fist
+A (unit [type]), where [type] is the type produced by the fist specified in wit.

 Source